-- AmeriCorps is a national program that engages over 75,000 people each year in more than 21,000 organizations.
+- AmeriCorps is a national volunteer service program that engages over 75,000 people each year in more than 21,000 organizations.

 - AmeriCorps provides not only an opportunity to serve, but also significant training and personal and professional development.